New Perth Stadium

 Construction of the stadium and sports precinct

-Their winning design successfully met the State’s minimum requirements for a world-class stadium within a parkland setting and does so with a uniquely Western Australian focus.
+In July 2014 WESTADIUM was appointed to design, build, finance and maintain the new Stadium and Sports precinct.
+Their design meets the State’s minimum requirements for a world-class stadium in a parkland setting with a uniquely Western Australian focus.

 The Precinct will have three distinct spaces, each one celebrating Western Australia, providing a range of facilities such as playgrounds, picnic areas and an amphitheatre.